Abortion

 Going to your own doctor or an abortion clinic

-Are you thinking about terminating a pregnancy?
+Thinking about terminating a pregnancy?
 Or not sure what to do about it?
 Then speak to your doctor.
 You can also talk to a pregnancy counsellor at an abortion clinic.
 They’ll give you the information you need to make a decision.
-You do not need a referral from the doctor to go to an abortion clinic.
+You don’t need a referral from the doctor to go to an abortion clinic.

 Methods